Hima-Pro/aio-server/docker-compose.md

 # All In One server
-All In One server.
-Apache2+PHP, PHPMyAdmin and MariaDB server on one Alpine Linux docker image.
+All In One server. apache2, php, phpmyadmin and mariadb in one Alpine Linux docker image.

 ## Overview
 [Read the full README.md for more informations](https://github.com/Hima-Pro/aio-server/blob/main/README.md)